These are the

 The President shall preside at all meetings of the organization and/or the Executive Board.
 S/He shall have general overview of the affairs of the organization.

 The Vice-President shall serve in the absence of the President.
 S/He shall succeed to the office of President should that office become vacant prior to the expiration of the term of office of the President.
 The Vice-President shall be responsible for professional development workshops including the annual conference.

 The Secretary shall keep minutes of the organization and of the Executive Board meetings, maintain the membership list with the help of the Treasurer, and shall handle FASLTA correspondence and inquires as designated by the President.
 Send reminders to members regarding dues and conferences.

 The Treasurer shall maintain records and shall monitor the financial affairs of the organization.
 S/He shall present a financial report in writing at the annual business meeting.
 The report shall be made available to the membership at the meeting and in the organization's newsletter.

 The Directors shall be responsible for various tasks assigned at the direction of the President including chairing committees.

-The Editor / Webmaster will work closely with the President and Executive Board to create, disseminate, and maintain the publications of the organization.
-She/He shall prepare and send out the Official Publication at least two (2) times a year and update the Official Website at least six (6) times a year in a timely fashion.
+The Media Coordinator will work closely with the President and Executive Board to create, disseminate, and maintain Vlog on Facebook of the organization.
+She/he shall prepare and send out the Official Publication at least two (2) times a year and update the Official Website at least six (6) times a year in a timely fashion.

 8.7.
 Liability of Officers & Directors